-If the terms here are unfamiliar, the companion reads are what a floor framing plan is and framing plan symbols explained.
+If the terms here are unfamiliar, start with framing plan symbols explained.
 For the complete reference, see the floor framing plan guide.

 1. Shape the footprint